openmrs/openmrs-module-patientdocuments/readme/PatientIdStickerXSL.md

 - Configuration is managed through the Initializer module
 - Field visibility is controlled by boolean configuration properties
 - Secondary identifier type is specified by UUID in configuration
-- Logo input is either an absolute filesystem path or a base64-encoded data URI (e.g., `data:image/png;base64,...`).
-Relative paths are resolved under `OPENMRS_APPLICATION_DATA_DIRECTORY`.
+- Logo input is an absolute or relative filesystem path resolved under `OPENMRS_APPLICATION_DATA_DIRECTORY`.
 - Barcode generation uses the preferred patient identifier
 - Multiple stickers can be generated based on the `pages` configuration